Overview of Program Structure:

 - Research mentors will be assigned based on the student’s project site and area of interest.

 Tuition and Stipends

-- GHT students will be required to pay the total tuition of their MD degree program.
+- DSGH students will be required to pay the total tuition of their MD degree program.
 Student’s eligible for financial aid will be required to apply through the standard financial aid processing system.